-Has the holiness of that place been removed?
+Has the holiness of Mount Sinai Mountain been removed?

 This is strictly dependent to your faith.
 According to my faith, Sinai is the same today as it was in Moses’ days.
 The meaning of Sinai refers to a “desolate place’; or a sad and forsaken place.

 God chose Sinai due to that quality, which matched His people (the Israelites in Egypt), who were despised, just like those who are despised by society today.
 Sinai, once considered a desolate place, has become the most respected of all mountains.

 God works the same way with those who are despised by the world today.
 As it is written: “HE RAISES THE POOR OUT OF THE DUST, AND LIFTS THE NEEDY OUT OF THE ASH HEAP, THAT HE MAY SEAT HIM WITH PRINCES.
 WITH THE PRINCES OF HIS PEOPLE.”
 (PSALM 113:7-8 NKJV)

 What did God reveal on Mount Sinai Mountain?

 On Mount Sinai, God revealed the blessings for obedience and the curses for disobedience; but He gave people freewill to decide whether they would be obedient or not.
 Joshua and Caleb were the only ones who entered the land flowing with milk and honey, because they believed in the fulfillment of God’s promises, and they chose to preserve.